nymcoy/DEBIAN11-CIS-Audit/README.md

-# Ubuntu 20.04 Goss config
+# Debiam 11 Goss config

 ## Overview

 based on CIS 1.0

-Set of configuration files and directories to run the first stages of CIS of Ubuntu 20.04 servers
+Set of configuration files and directories to run the first stages of CIS of Debian 11 servers

 This is configured in a directory structure level.